Paraphraser/PiBuilder/README-ADVANCED.md

 <a name="etc_rc_local"></a>
 ### Network interface monitoring

+NetworkManager already takes care of keeping interfaces alive so the mechanism discussed in this section is not installed on systems where NetworkManager is running.

 See [Do your Raspberry Pi's Network Interfaces freeze?](https://gist.github.com/Paraphraser/305f7c70e798a844d25293d496916e77) for the background to this.

 * Patch file: `/etc/rc.local.patch`
 * Support script: `/usr/bin/isc-dhcp-fix.sh`

-If `/usr/bin/isc-dhcp-fix.sh` is found:
+Several preconditions need to be met before this mechanism will be installed:

+1. NetworkManager must be inactive.
+2. `/etc/rc.local` must be world-executable and have non-zero length.
+Debian and Ubuntu typically create an empty `rc.local` and without execute permission.
+3. `PiBuilder/boot/scripts/support/usr/bin/usr/bin/isc-dhcp-fix.sh` (or a host-specific version) must exist.
+It exists in the PiBuilder release but might be removed in customised versions.

+If the preconditions are met:

-1. It is copied into place in `/usr/bin`; then
+1. `isc-dhcp-fix.sh` is copied into place in `/usr/bin`; then
 2. If `/etc/rc.local.patch` is found, it is used to patch `/etc/rc.local`.
 The default patch adds this line:

 	```